arunvinesh81/sitecore-unit-tester/README.md

-# SiteCore Unit Tester 2.0
+# Unit Tester for Web

-This Chrome Extension is used to test pages which was created by CMS Sitecore Wep 2.0
+This Chrome Extension is used to test pages which was created by CMS Sitecore Wep 1.0 and 2.0.

 ## GENERAL